Life4gal/Tetris-AI/ReadMe.md

 Otherwise, the license of this project is the License file in the project

+## issues
+If it is not run in the IDE (mine is Pycharm), it may become unresponsive or even crash
+(it is reasonable, because we don't have to monitor any time, just simple while True)

 ## future
 ```text
 Allow AI to operate games built in any form.